kristapsdz/divecmd/README.md

 **It is still in the earliest phases of development.** Though I welcome being sent on dives to give the system more support...

+See "[Dive computer
+analysis](https://divelog.blue/blog.html?entryid=68)" for an example of how *divecmd2grap* operates.

 ## License

 The sources use the LGPL as printed in the [LICENSE.md](LICENSE.md)